gavinleroy/CS6110/Proj/Resources/NOTES.md

 commit (or simply don't want to) to other semantic choices.
 With it, anything can happen next:

-> *"Permissible	undefined	behavior	ranges	from	ignoring	the	situaLon	completely	with
+> *"Permissible	undefined	behavior	ranges	from	ignoring	the	situation	completely	with
 > unpredictable	results,	to	having	demons	fly	out	of	your	nose."*

 LLVM has three different kinds of UB: